 Healthcare reform has created a climate where we are constantly in transition and convergence when considering a number of factors — economic, environmental, social, cultural, clinical and technological.
 When addressing these fundamental issues, we are finding the best way to address the junction of these issues is to streamline staff convenience.
 Smaller is better, whether we are designing stand-alone medical buildings or small units within a larger building.
 Small medical offices are being built in small towns across the country and they will become more prevalent in the future.

-Small Medical Offices need two things:
+Success in a Small Medical Offices needs two things:

 1. Efficient Space Planning

-2. A Welcoming Entry
+2. Welcoming Entry

 Our discussions with physicians and operators always involves two key points: a welcoming entry for clients and efficient space planning for staff.